uyuni-project/uyuni-rfc/accepted/00083-containerized-proxy.md

 ## Later steps
   - add Salt SSH support
+  - Retail Branch Server: to be defined in a separate RFC
+  - add support for Apache and Squid Prometheus exporters for monitoring
   - enable the use of "configuration directories" for VM Proxies as well
-  - Retail Branch Server: to be defined in a separate RFC

 ## Other details
+  - Container image includes:
-  - Container image includes Apache, Proxy-specific Python WSGI applications and `salt-broker`
+    - Apache `httpd`, together with Proxy-specific Python WSGI applications
+    - `salt-broker`
+    - `tftpd`
+    - an `init` process such as [s6](https://github.com/just-containers/s6-overlay) to [forward termination signals correctly](https://petermalmgren.com/signal-handling-docker/) and to [reap zombie processes](https://stackoverflow.com/questions/49162358/docker-init-zombies-why-does-it-matter)
   - base image will be Leap 15.3
   - API/UI will need the following data to add a Proxy:
     - FQDN